 Using Quotes to Heal

-Reading the anger quotes gives insight into how others deal with anger, from the beginning of civilization to the present day, people have spewed forth quotes on anger.
+Reading the anger quotes gives insight into how others deal with anger.
+From the past to the present, people have offered quotes on anger.
 The wisdom gained from these quotes depends on how they affect you.
 While the best treatment for out of control anger is a close relationship with a therapist, helping yourself is just as important.

 You can create your own quotes to help you understand your own anger triggers and your personal reactions to that anger.
 All you need is a bound journal and a pen, or you can do it right on your smartphone, tablet, or computer.
-Use the journal to jot down occasions where you became angry then record how you reacted to the anger.
+Use the journal to jot down occasions when you become angry and then record how you react to the anger.

 Now think about what you wrote and try to arrange it into a quote.
 The point of this is to learn to identify anger and your reaction to it so you can work to change it.
 Controlling anger using quotes will help you heal and stay focused as you move forward.

-If you are not interested in writing down your thoughts and creating quotes, you can always just collect them.
-You can do searches on the internet for quotes on anger, there are a lot of quote sites that collect quotes and put them together with inspirational images.
-Quotes are more than simple observations, they are the observations of others, who share this common emotion and have struggled with common battles to control this emotion.
+If you are not interested in writing down your thoughts and creating quotes, you can collect them.
+You can do searches on the internet for quotes on anger.
+There are many quote sites that collect quotes and put them together with inspirational images.
+Quotes are more than simple observations.
+They are the observations of others who share this common emotion and have had some difficulty controlling this emotion.
 You can't help but benefit from the insight of others with the shared bond of what it is to be human.

 While anger management quotes and quotes about letting go of anger can support positive thoughts on controlling anger, there are times when professional counseling can help.
 Sometimes the anger response is too powerful to control because it hides other feelings that need to be addressed.
 When reactions and actions to anger become volatile, talking with trained in-person or online therapist can do more than take the edge off, it can change how you recognize and react to anger.